History of Idar: Legends

 of the Kurukshetra War of Mahabharata, Veni Vachh Raj ruled in Idar.
 He owned a magic gold figure which gave him money for building the Idar fortress and reservoirs.
 Veni Vachh Raj's queen was a Nagputri, the daughter of one of the Snake Kings of the under world.
-After living together happily for some time, as they were seated in an oriental window in Idargadh, a corpse, followed by mourners, chanced to pass.
-Asking what the procession meant, the Rani was told that one of them was dead and that the rest were mourning.
-'Let us leave a place where men die' said the Rani, and she and the king went together to the hill of Taran Mata, and entering a cleft in the rock, close to where the goddess is now worshipped, they were no more seen.
+After a period of contented coexistence, while seated in an oriental window in Idargadh, a funeral procession passed by, with mourners in tow.
+Inquiring about the nature of the procession, the Rani was informed that one of the individuals had died, prompting her to remark, "Let us depart from a place where lives are lost."
+Subsequently, both the Rani and the king journeyed to the hill of Taran Mata.
+They ventured into a crevice in the rock, near the present-day site of goddess worship, disappearing from sight forever.
 Then the land lay desolate for many years.